auroraGPT-ANL/inference-gateway/README.md

 DEBUG=True # Set to False for production ALLOWED_HOSTS="localhost,127.0.0.1" # Add your gateway domain/IP for production

-# --- Globus Credentials (from the "Register Globus Applicatio"n" step) ---
+# --- Globus Credentials (from the "Register Globus Application" step) ---
 # Client ID and Secret of the Globus Service API application
 GLOBUS_APPLICATION_ID="<Your-Gateway-Globus-Service-API-App-Client-UUID>"
 GLOBUS_APPLICATION_SECRET="<Your-Gateway-Globus-Service-API-App-Client-Secret>"